Choosing to See What’s Real: Recognizing the Counterfeit Nature of Evil

 Janis Hunt Johnson

 Author, 5 Smooth Stones: Our Power to Heal Without Medicine through the Science of Prayer.
-Writer/Editor since 1983.
+Transformational Editor.
 From Chicago to L.A., now in Pacific NW.